emad-elsaid/dirtree/README.md

     Usage: dirtree [options]... [file]...
         -v, --version                    Print version
         -h, --help                       Show this help text
-        -o, --output=File.html           Specify a path to write output, if not specified output will be printed to STDOUT -t, --template=TemplateName      Specify the template name, available templates ["circles", "tree"]
+        -l, --local-dependencies         Use saved JavaScript libraries instead of downloading them -o, --output=File.html           Specify a path to write output, if not specified output will be printed to STDOUT -t, --template=TemplateName      Specify the template name, available templates ["circles", "tree"]